The bright future of pharmacies

 With the spread of wearable sensors and health trackers the pharmacy of the future can help patients interpret data from their wearable devices by recommending minor health corrections or medications based on that data.

 In summary, the organization of work and the distribution of tasks could transform the "old" pharmacies into advanced health management structures.
-A range of services delegated to specially trained members will free up time for the physician to provide other services, such as basic patient care.
+A range of services delegated to specially trained members will free up the pharmacist's time to provide other services, such as basic patient care.

-Have you ever made one of those huge lines for the pharmacy, only to receive a drug without clarification on its use (there is always some doubt)?
-The pharmacy of the future will provide specific expertise to provide health advice, not just the sale of drugs.
-Pharmacists will have the opportunity to provide basic care to patients with simple problems or provide health management advice.
-They will form an intermediate link between the old pharmacy and the general practitioner, decongesting his work in many cases.
+Have you ever stood in one of those huge queues at the pharmacy, only to receive a drug without clarification on its use (there is always some doubt)?
+The pharmacy of the future will provide specific expertise to provide healthcare consultancy, not just the sale of medicines.
+Pharmacists will have the opportunity to provide primary care to patients with simple problems or provide health management consultations.
+They will constitute an intermediate link between the old pharmacy and the general practitioner, decongesting his work in many cases.

-One of the most important factors for this development is the basic approach to health care.
-Healthcare professionals, as well as pharmacists, will provide proactive patient care in the most convenient place for the patient.
+One of the most important factors for this development is the basic approach to healthcare.
+Healthcare providers, as well as pharmacists, will provide proactive patient care at the location most convenient for the patient.
 When the actual presence of pharmacists is not possible, solutions such as telemedicine will make up for it.
 For example, IntouchHealth and its telemedicine network patients in remote areas of the United States have access to high-quality emergency consultations for suspected strokes, cardiovascular problems and burns.
 Consultations at the exact moment they need it.

 Telemedicine will provide good support to the medical professionals themselves in cities and rural areas, to enrich the range of specialized services available to the community.